nhsconnect/prm-practice-migration/guide/03-pre-migration-planning.md

 ## Data checking preparation {#data-checking-prep}

 The new supplier (target) will provide a set of test criteria for data checking following the [Initial data production day](initial-data-production).
 The Practice will be asked to find a series of patient records that match these criteria (usually up to 20 records) and a selection of random records.
-Usually, the new supplier (target) or Commissioning Support Unit (CSU) will assist with the initial selection of records before asking the Practice to complete finding the remaining patient records unaided.
+Usually, the new supplier (target) or GP IT delivery partner (such as a Commissioning Support Unit) will assist with the initial selection of records before asking the Practice to complete finding the remaining patient records unaided.

 The Practice will need to detail the selected patient records in a document provided by the new supplier (target).
 The list of selected patient records will need to be available on the [Initial data production day](initial-data-production).